Dbillionaer/llm-council-local/README.md

 ![llmcouncil](header.jpg)

 The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, eg.c), you can group them into your "LLM Council".
-This repo is a simple, local web app that essentially looks like ChatGPT except it uses OpenRouter to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.
+This repo is a simple, local web app that essentially looks like ChatGPT except it uses LM Studio to send your query to multiple LLMs, it then asks them to review and rank each other's work across multiple deliberation rounds, and finally a Chairman LLM produces the final response.

 In a bit more detail, here is what happens when you submit a query:

 1. **Stage 1: First opinions**.
 The user query is given to all LLMs individually, and the responses are collected.
 The individual responses are shown in a "tab view", so that the user can inspect them all one by one.
-2. **Stage 2: Review**.
+2. **Stage 2: Multi-Round Deliberation**.
 Each individual LLM is given the responses of the other LLMs.
 Under the hood, the LLM identities are anonymized so that the LLM can't play favorites when judging their outputs.
 The LLM is asked to rank them in accuracy and insight.
+In multi-round mode (configurable), models can refine their responses based on peer feedback across multiple rounds of review.
 3. **Stage 3: Final response**.
-The designated Chairman of the LLM Council takes all of the model's responses and compiles them into a single final answer that is presented to the user.
+The designated Chairman of the LLM Council takes all of the model's responses and rankings from all deliberation rounds and compiles them into a single final answer that is presented to the user.

+## Key Features

+- **Multi-Round Deliberation**: Configurable rounds of iterative review and refinement
+- **Background Title Generation**: Automatic meaningful titles for conversations with immediate generation for active sessions
+- **Conversation Management**: Recycle bin system for safe conversation deletion and recovery
+- **Smart Interface**: ID-based conversation labeling and intelligent button state management
+- **Thinking Model Support**: Special display for reasoning models with expandable thinking sections
+- **Real-time Streaming**: Live progress updates during title generation and deliberation
+- **Dynamic Configuration**: Change models and settings without code modifications
+- **Local Privacy**: All processing happens locally via LM Studio - no data sent to external services

 ## Vibe Code Alert